sourcegraph/handbook/content/engineering/incidents.md

 ## Identification

-An incident is anything that requires a time sensitive response.
+An incident is any unplanned event that causes a service disruption.
 Here are some examples:

 - sourcegraph.com is down or a critical feature is broken (e.g. sign-in, search, code intel).
 - A customer reports that their own Sourcegraph instance is down or a critical feature is broken.